 He was carer for his mother for nearly 10 years until her death in 2013 of Dementia and is a strong advocate for better social and health care.
-He has been a town councillor in Dawlish since 2011, and is also Deputy Chair of Volunteering in Health, a leading charity in the care and wellbeing sector in South Devon.
+He has been a town councillor in Dawlish since 2011, and until recently was also Deputy Chair of Volunteering in Health, a leading charity in the care and wellbeing sector in South Devon.

 Howard was diagnosed with IPF in 2014 and, whilst still relatively healthy, is determined to do what he can to help find better treatments and perhaps a cure for this disease.

 He is delighted to have been asked to join Action for Pulmonary Fibrosis as a Trustee but believes that there is a lot of work to be done in raising awareness in the public domain as well as in the medical community.